 This OECD working paper analyzes how changes in container shipping costs affect import prices – specifically for manufactured goods – and how those effects trickle down to consumer inflation, especially core inflation (excluding food and energy).
 Pass-through is smaller than previously estimated, primarily due to the focus on non-commodity manufactured goods.
 Countries reliant on seaborne trade are more affected.
 Shipping […]

-This report is for subscribers only
+This report is premium content

 FREE TRIAL